JossWritesCode/JossWritesCode/README.md

 * From southern California.
 I lived in Taiwan for almost three years.
 Now I live in Guelph, Ontario, Canada.
 * Check out my portfolio here: <a href="https://www.josswritescode.com/">JossWritesCode.com</a>
-* I'm looking to collaborate on an Open source project for Hacktoberfest
 * To my friends, family, and anyone else, I'm happy to help fix your computer 😅